mann1mal/summit-2018-container-lab/labs/lab5/chapter5.md

-# LAB 5: OpenShift templates and web console
+# OpenShift templates and web console

 In this lab we introduce how to simplify your container deployments with OpenShift templates.
 We will also explore the web console.